 There were three staircases at the farm and on ascending the different staircases police found they could not get through from one part of the building to the other side and had to return to the ground floor to ascend the next stair case.

-The officers being fearful that Sheila was upstairs and armed the TFG used a mirror to look up the main staircase where they eventually saw the body of June Bamber in the door way of the master bedroom.
+The fire arms officers being fearful that Sheila was upstairs, and armed, the they used a mirror to look up the main staircase where they eventually saw the body of June Bamber in the door way of the master bedroom.
 On climbing the main staircase and entering the bedroom they found Sheila Caffell on her father’s side of the bed where she had shot herself.
-It was a tragic scene and Sheila’s twin boys were found in their beds shot whilst they slept.
+It was a tragic scene and Sheila’s twin boys were found in their beds having been shot whilst they slept.

-All of the family including the Pargeters, Eatons and Caffell’s were in total disbelief at what had happened.
-It was hard for them to comprehend, a young mother killing her family and children, something we frequently hear of on the news nowadays.
-Jeremys uncle, Robert and cousin Ann, must have been worried because Jeremy now owned a large stake in a joint family business, and he also unknowingly owned half of the land Ann and Peter were farming.
+All of the family including the Pargeters, Eatons and Caffells were in total disbelief at what had happened.
+It was hard for them to comprehend, a young mother had killed her family and children, something we frequently hear of on the news nowadays.
+Jeremys uncle, Robert, and cousin Ann, must have been worried because Jeremy now owned a large stake in a joint family business, and he also unknowingly owned more than half of the land Ann and Peter were farming.
 He expressed a wish to sell on some of the estate.
-David, Ann’s brother found a sound moderator in a cupboard at the farm he says, 3 days after police closed the scene.
+David, Ann’s brother said he found a sound moderator in a cupboard at the farm three days after police closed the scene.

-Jeremy’s then girlfriend Julie Mugford was “reported for process” by Essex Police and was charged with burglary at Witham Police Station a month after the killings, she reported that Jeremy had told her he had hired a hit-man to kill the family.
-Jeremy was arrested but released without being charged with the murders.
-But within a few weeks the forensic scientists had tested the sound moderator found by some of the relatives who inherited the Bamber estate, and Jeremy was arrested and charged with murder at the end of September.
+Jeremy’s then girlfriend Julie Mugford was “reported for process” by Essex Police and was charged with burglary at Witham Police Station a month after the killings, she claimed Jeremy had told her he had hired a hit-man to kill the family.
+Jeremy was arrested but later released without being charged with the murders.
+Within a few weeks forensic scientists had tested the sound moderator found by some of the relatives, who inherited the Bamber estate, and Jeremy was arrested and charged with murder at the end of September.

-Jeremy Bamber was found guilty by a 10-2 majority at Chelmsford Crown court, he was just 25 years old.
-There was no forensic evidence connecting Jeremy Bamber to the crime, Mugford’s story had changed from there being a hit man to her suspecting that Jeremy had carried out the killings himself to gain the inheritance, assets of £425,000.
-The key exhibit was the blood in the moderator (silencer) which was ungroupable but contained an enzyme which corresponded to Sheila’s blood group.
+Jeremy Bamber was found guilty by a 10-2 majority at Chelmsford Crown Court, he was just 25 years old.
+There was no forensic evidence connecting Jeremy Bamber to the crime, Mugford’s story had changed from firstly there being a hit man, then to her suspecting that Jeremy had carried out the killings himself to gain the inheritance, assets of £425,000.
+The key exhibit was the blood in the moderator, (silencer) which was not able to be grouped, but contained an enzyme which corresponded to Sheila’s blood group.
 At the last appeal it was shown that there was none of Sheila’s DNA inside the moderator.

-Jeremy Bamber has had two failed appeals and continues to maintain innocence to this day even petitioning to take a lie detector test for many years, when he eventually did he passed.
+Jeremy Bamber has had two failed appeals and continues to maintain innocence to this day.
+He even petitioned to take a lie detector test for many years.
+When he eventually took the test he passed.
 Jeremy has no mental illness and shows no trace of psychopathy.